OliverBalfour/ClassListsGenerator/docs/instructions.md

 ## Step 5: Tweaking your class lists

+Can't be with teacher X. Must be with teacher X.

 ## Step 6: Exporting your chosen class list

 There are two ways of exporting the class list.
 One is to print the website.
 Many computers allow you to print to a PDF which is saved to your computer instead of printing an actual hardcopy.
 The other option is to export a CSV spreadsheet file which you can open with Google Sheets or Microsoft Excel.